My name is Armando Adolgiso and I was born in Naples.

 For the Corporation I also was concerned with new sound dramaturgy and, using advanced technologies with Italian and foreign phonologic studios, I realized programmes that were invited by international shows, such as: London, Institute for Contemporary Art; Paris, XII Biennale; New York, AudioArt.
 Some of these works are kept by Discoteca di Stato (National Record Library): You shouldn’t be surprised, therefore, that this Company is now the victim of an identity crisis.

-There were a few things that I enjoyed doing, popular programmes like "I pensieri di King Kong" ("King Kong's Thoughts"), and then "Fonosfera" and "Audiobox", conceived and directed by Pinotto Fava and, more recently, by Pino Saulo.
+There were a few things that I enjoyed doing, popular programmes like "I pensieri di King Kong" ("King Kong's Thoughts"), and then "Fonosfera" and "Audiobox", directed by Pinotto Fava.

 But it's quite possible that some chief executives weren’t amused at all: these guys, being absolutely stupid, removed those spaces from the scheduling.
 This happened much time after I went away to do damages somewhere else and so they didn't take anything from me, but they did from the audience; make way for boredom and fripperies: otherwise, maybe it’s not real culture?